Zune software: Music

-Initially offering 2 million songs, the Zune Marketplace had grown to offer 14 million songs, all of which were available in MP3 format at up to 320kbit/s and were DRM-free.
+Initially offering 2 million songs, the Zune Marketplace had grown to offer 14 million songs, all of which were available in MP3 format at up to 320 kbit/s and were DRM-free.
 Music on Zune Marketplace was offered by the big four music groups (EMI, Warner Music Group, Sony BMG and Universal Music Group), as well as smaller music labels.

 The home page of the Zune Marketplace shows featured music as selected by Microsoft, and the most popular music.
 Users can search, or filter by genres including rock, pop, dance, urban, and others.

-Prior to Zune Marketplace's music becoming DRM-free, songs were protected by Windows Media DRM however the Zune Software only allowed WMDRM content from the Zune Marketplace to be transferred to Zune devices.
+Prior to Zune Marketplace's music becoming DRM-free, songs were protected by Windows Media DRM, however, the Zune Software only allowed WMDRM content from the Zune Marketplace to be transferred to Zune devices.
 Zune Marketplace DRM content could be played by other WMDRM compatible applications and devices.

 Videos

-Zune Marketplace offers television shows from the following companies: A&E, Anime, Bravo, Cartoon Network, CBS, Discovery Communications, E!, Fox, G4, GamerTV, History Channel, Marvel, MLB, NBC, Paley Center, PBS, Spike, Starz, SyFy, TNA, USA Network, and Viacom.
+Zune Marketplace offers television shows from the following companies: A&E, Anime, Bravo, Cartoon Network, CBS, Discovery Communications, E!, Fox, 20th Century Fox Television, G4, GamerTV, History Channel, Marvel, MLB, NBC, Universal Media Studios, Paley Center, PBS, Spike, Starz, SyFy, TNA, USA Network, and Viacom.

-Movies from Paramount, Universal, Warner Brothers, 20th Century Fox and other studios are offered for purchase or time-limited rental.
+Movies from Paramount, Universal, Warner Bros.
+Pictures, 20th Century Fox and other studios are offered for purchase or time-limited rental.
 Some movies are available in HD.
 Selected content purchased via Zune Marketplace on the Xbox 360 additionally offers 5.1 surround sound.

 Music videos were also offered for purchase.
 Zune Video Marketplace has been superseded by Xbox Video.